doooby/compote/README.md

 This tool expects that you access the server as a non-root user with password-less sudo provided.

 ##### docker
-this tool is docker-based, please head to (https://docs.docker.com/engine/install/)[docker install docs] to install it.
+this tool is docker-based, please head to [docker install docs](https://docs.docker.com/engine/install/) to install it.

 ##### ruby
 System-wide installation with the following gems required.
 Developed with 3.0 version.